SV

 Correct Answer: B. Anemometer

-An Anemometer is the instrument used to measure the speed of wind.
-It typically consists of cups that spin faster as the wind speed increases.
-Wind direction is measured by a different tool called a wind vane.
+• **Anemometer** = the instrument used to measure wind speed, consisting of rotating cups that spin faster as wind speed increases. • **Wind direction** — is measured separately by a wind vane, not the anemometer. • 💡 Wrong-option analysis: Hygrometer: measures relative humidity; Thermometer: measures temperature; Barometer: measures atmospheric pressure.

 9